rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="700-2">PAS 704-711 Supervised Clinical Practice Experiences</h4>

 The final set of supervised clinical practice experiences (SCPEs) are the culminating learning activities for students in the physician assistant program.
-Over the course of the final two semesters, students participate in eight full-time core rotations including one elective in any of the medical specialties or subspecialties, or in medical research or medical academia.
+Over the course of the final two semesters, students participate in eight full-time core rotations including an inpatient selective and one open elective in any of the medical specialties or subspecialties, medical research, or medical academia.
 During each rotation students work with certified practicing clinicians (referred to as preceptors) and actively participate in the delivery of patient-centered care as part of the health care team.

 Each four-week core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing principles associated with rotation specific experiences.

-Brief descriptions of remaining specialties are included below:
+Brief descriptions of remaining practice areas are included below:

+- **Primary Care Rotation:** The focus of this preceptorship is evaluation and management of commonly encountered conditions in a medically underserved and/or rural setting for patients of all ages and cultural backgrounds.
 - **Internal Medicine Rotation:** The focus of this preceptorship is providing longitudinal health care for patients with chronic health problems.
 - **Pediatrics Rotation:** The focus of this preceptorship is acute and preventive health care for pediatric patients.
 - **Obstetrics/Gynecology Rotation:** Focus for this preceptorship includes obstetrical, gynecologic, and women’s preventive care.
 - **Emergency Medicine Rotation:** Emphasis of this preceptorship is providing emergency medical services.
 - **General Surgery Rotation:** This rotation provides exposure to the operating room setting and function.
 The focus of this preceptorship is on evaluation and care of patients with commonly encountered conditions requiring surgical management.
-- **Hospitalist Rotation:** This preceptorship includes a focus on providing care for patients in the inpatient setting.
+- **Inpatient Selective Rotation:** This mandatory four-week rotation includes a focus on providing care for patients in the inpatient setting and may be chosen from specialties such as orthopedics, cardiovascular surgery, or neurosurgery.
-- **Primary Care Rotation:** The focus of this preceptorship is evaluation and management of commonly encountered conditions in a medically underserved and/or rural setting for patients of all ages and cultural backgrounds.
-- **Elective Rotation:** This mandatory elective four-week rotation provides students the opportunity to gain experience in a specific area of interest and may include a medical or surgical subspecialty, academic medicine, or medical research.
+- **Open Elective Rotation:** This mandatory elective four-week rotation provides students the opportunity to gain experience in a specific area of interest and may include a medical or surgical subspecialty, academic medicine, or medical research.

 {{ page.backtotable }}